oaljoundi/CBL-Mariner/docs/index.md

 ## Package Management Overview

 When installing a package on your system, TDNF connects to one or more RPM repositories in the cloud.
-IF a package is unavailable in one repository, a subsequent repository is checked.
+If a package is unavailable in one repository, a subsequent repository is checked.

 Repositories, and the order in which those repositories are scanned, are